ponylang/ponylang-website/content/blog/last-week-in-pony-051417.md

 - At a previous developer sync meeting, Theo Butler volunteered to take on the task of writing up a Pony style guide based on existing patterns in the standard library.
 He's opened a [PR](https://github.com/ponylang/ponyc/pull/1894) for feedback.

 - Carl Quinn opened a [PR](https://github.com/ponylang/ponyc/pull/1897) for initial feedback on [RFC #38](https://github.com/ponylang/rfcs/blob/main/text/0038-cli-format.md).
-It aims to replace the existing `Options` package and provide a standard command line argument syntax for Pony tools and other programs, and a corresponding package named cli to be provided in the standard library.
+It aims to replace the existing `Options` package and provide a standard command line argument syntax for Pony tools and other programs, and a corresponding package named `cli` to be provided in the standard library.

 - [Audio from the May 10, 2017 Pony Development Sync](https://sync-recordings.ponylang.io/r/2017_05_10.m4a) is available for your listening pleasure.
-We had a light attendence and as such, the meeting only ran about 30 minutes instead of the usual 60.
+We had a light attendance and as such, the meeting only ran about 30 minutes instead of the usual 60.

 ## News and Blog Posts